jaboc83/UBBuildTools/README.md

 #### Initialize with the Wizard

-There is a built in project generator to flesh out the project structure that can be run by using the  `psinit` command.
-The command will run a wizard to setup some of the parameters and generates the project.json, and the src,dist, and tests folders.
+There is a built-in project generator to flesh out the project structure that can be run by using the  `psinit` command.
+The command will run a wizard to setup some of the parameters and generates the project.json, and the src, dist, and tests folders.

 #### Create Project Manually